2008–09 Millwall F.C. season

 This article details Millwall's 2008–09 season in League One, Millwall's 83rd season in the Football League and 40th in the third tier.

 Events

 This will be a list of the significant events to occur at the club during the 2008–09 season, presented in chronological order.

-9 August 2009- season begins with a 4–3 loss at Oldham.
+9 August 2008 - The season begins with a 4–3 loss away to Oldham Athletic.

-12 August 2009- Knocked out in the First Round of the League Cup at home to Northampton.
+12 August 2008 - Got knocked out in the first round of the League Cup at home to Northampton Town.

 Players

 Squad information

 Appearances (starts and substitute appearances) and goals include those in the League One (and playoffs), FA Cup, League Cup and EFL Trophy.